About Me

 My experience

-I spent over a decade providing trauma-focused therapy for survivors of torture and human trafficking living with complex PTSD - including four years leading a dedicated therapeutic programme for trafficked women.
+I spent over a decade working for leading human rights charities, providing specialist trauma-focused therapy for survivors of torture and trafficking.
+During this time I also secured funding for and lead a dedicated therapeutic programme for trafficked women.

-Following this I founded a private practice in Shoreditch, working with CEOs, social entrepreneurs, and professionals through burnout, stress, anxiety, and major life transitions.
+Alongside this, I have run a private practice supporting professionals and founders navigate burnout, stress, anxiety, and major life changes.

 How I work

-My approach draws on therapy, practical neuroscience and coaching - because understanding why you respond the way you do is only half the picture.
-The other half is having the practical tools to shift it.
+My approach draws on therapy, practical neuroscience, and coaching - because understanding why you respond the way you do is only part of the picture.
+The other part is having the tools to shift it.

-I also draw on systems thinking and futures and foresight - disciplines that help us understand how the broader world shapes our circumstances, our decisions, and our sense of what’s possible.
+I also draw on systems thinking, futures, and foresight - disciplines that help us understand how the wider world shapes our circumstances, our decisions, and our sense of what’s possible.

 Beyond the Therapy Room

-Alongside my clinical work, I’ve led mental health research and service design projects for organisations including the UK Department of Health, the World Health Organisation, and PSI Cambodia.
+Alongside my clinical work, I’ve led mental health research and service design projects for the UK Department of Health, the World Health Organisation, and PSI Cambodia.

 More recently I founded Reasons to Be Hopeful, a digital platform supporting young people to manage eco-anxiety - work that has informed WHO Europe climate health policy and been profiled by Imperial College London’s Climate Cares Centre as an example of best practice for solution-focused climate education.

-I also serve as a media spokesperson on climate and mental health for the BACP, sit on the Trauma and Resource Committee of the Climate Minds Coalition, and am a member of the Climate Cares Compass Project working group - focused on researching best practice for climate change education with integrated mental health support.
+I also serve as a media spokesperson on climate and mental health for the BACP and am a member of the Climate Cares Compass Project working group - focused on researching best practice for climate change education with integrated mental health support.

 A unifying theme across all of my work and life is applying both evidence-based and creative solutions to complex challenges - and empowering others to do the same.